Chaithra-KR/DS-Graph/readme.md

 #### Pseudo graph : ####

 * A graph G with a self-loop and some multiple edges is called a pseudo graph.
   ![Example for pseudo graph](https://media.geeksforgeeks.org/wp-content/uploads/pseudo-2.png)<br>
   Image-credit : [GeeksforGeeks](https://www.geeksforgeeks.org/)
   <br>

 #### Disconnected graph : ####

-* A graph that have disconnected vertexes
+* A graph that have disconnected vertexes.<br>
   ![Example for disconnected graph](https://media.geeksforgeeks.org/wp-content/uploads/bfs_disconnected.jpg)<br>
   Image-credit : [GeeksforGeeks](https://www.geeksforgeeks.org/)
   <br>

 #### Weighted / Labeled graph : ####

-* A graph that contains values or labels assigned to its edges
+* A graph that contains values or labels assigned to its edges <br>
   ![Example for weighted graph](https://media.geeksforgeeks.org/wp-content/uploads/20210618164116/gfg2-300x168.png)<br>
   Image-credit : [GeeksforGeeks](https://www.geeksforgeeks.org/)
   <br>
   <hr>

-## graph representations: ##
+## Graph representations: ##

   > ### **Adjacency matrix** ###
   > The adjacency matrix representation is a way to represent a graph using a matrix.
 In this representation, a graph with n vertices is represented by an n x n matrix, where each cell of the matrix indicates whether there is an edge between two vertices.